rquast/gherkin-testkit/README.md

 ## Motivation

 Jest-Cucumber is an excellent library for Jest which builds on top of Cucumber.js' Gherkin parser.
 The other alternative to Jest-Cucumber is Cucumber.js itself and Yadda, which uses its own syntax.
 Outside of these three libraries there are limited options.
 My need to work with [Snowpack](https://www.snowpack.dev/) means I wanted to shift to [Web Test Runner](https://modern-web.dev/docs/test-runner/overview/) / RTL / Mocha / Chai / Sinon, which caused me to create this fork.
 Jest-Cucumber implements Jest calls in the `feature-definition-creation.ts` file - which is where I made function calls customizable by configuration.
 Without configuration, it defaults to work with Mocha's calls.
-Another pain problem has been Cucumber's use of profobuffjs which contains a cyclical dependency breaking both snowpack and rollup.
-The workaround has been to bundle this with webpack as a module.

 ## Roadmap